• Skip to primary navigation

 How Kentucky Cerebral Palsy Lawyers Help Families

-A lawyer can also help you with other financial issues, like establishing a trust or conservatorship for your child if they will need lifelong support and will not be able to live independently.
+• A lawyer can also help you with other financial issues, like establishing a trust or conservatorship for your child if they need lifelong support and cannot live independently.

 How to Find a Kentucky Cerebral Palsy Lawyer